Are your SEO strategies only focussed on optimizing for Google?

 And, Google has not always been transparent on how it handles/collects user data.

-Data harvesting, data tracking, advert tracking – are all putting off people to look beyond Google.
+Data harvesting, data tracking, and advert tracking – are all putting off people to look beyond Google.

 Do you wish to save this page, so that you can come back later when you’re ready to implement the strategies listed here?

-Just let us know where to send it, and we’ll send you a link to this post to your inbox.
+Just let us know where to send it, and we’ll send you a link to this post in your inbox.